-Registration, the process by which an admitted student enrolls and completes payment for their tuition and fees, must be done each semester/session.
+Registration, the process by which an admitted student enrolls and completes payment for his/her tuition and fees, must be done each semester/session.
 The registered student receives or may acquire a class schedule and a paid receipt which will verify enrollment in the requested classes.
-For more information on the registration process, please visit http://www.ucc.edu/coursecatalogarchive.aspx.
+For more information on the registration process, please visit www.ucc.edu/campus-life/student-planning/

-Student Classification: Freshman - FR Sophomore - SO:
+Student Classification: Freshman - FR Sophomore - SO

-Freshman Status: A student who has successfully completed 1-29 credits.
+Freshman Status: A student who has successfully completed 1-29 college level credits.

-Sophomore Status: A student who has successfully completed 30 or more credits.
+Sophomore Status: A student who has successfully completed 30 or more college level credits.